 What Is Vitamin D?

 Before we discuss the different types of vitamin D which are available, we need to understand what exactly vitamin D is and the role that it plays in the human body.

 Vitamin D is an essential vitamin for all living creatures, and is unique in being the only vitamin that can be taken from a non-food source.
 Vitamin D is naturally produced by the human skin when it is exposed to sunlight.
-Back in caveman times, this was great news as humans spent their lives outdoors.
 However, in modern times, many people spend the majority of their days indoors, meaning that they may struggle to get enough vitamin D from sunlight alone.